Raanaji/myblog/_data/featured/inception.md

 mockup:
 thumbnail:
 date: 2021-09-09
-name: A logical analysis of Inception to conclude its ending
+name: Inception movie ending - EXPLAINED!
 category: Psychology
 description: 'We use Inception movie script to single out quotes, construct premise on their basis, and make a strong argument.'
 tags: